Last Vat

 Again and again.

-I feel a pattern in it, but the rhythm is too complex to take hold of.
+There’s a pattern to it, but the rhythm is too complex to take hold of.

 It’s not a breath.